- Home

 Rights Respecting Schools Award

 Dungannon Primary School is on a journey to become a UNICEF UK Rights Respecting School.
-We are currently a Bronze – Rights Committed school.
-We are striving to achieve silver in Autumn 22.
+We are currently a Silver – Rights Committed school.
+We are striving to achieve Gold in June 25.

 What is the Rights Respecting Schools Award?